Learning Reviews

 • the child has died or been seriously harmed

 Serious harm includes (but is not limited to): serious and/or long-term impairment of a child’s mental health or intellectual, emotional, social or behavioural development.
-It should also cover impairment of physical health.
 This is not an exhaustive list.
+When making decisions, judgment should be exercised in cases where impairment is likely to be long-term, even if this is not immediately certain.
+Even if a child recovers, including from a one-off incident, serious harm may still have occurred.

 The purpose of a Local Child Safeguarding Practice Review (LCSPR)